 Greg Barrow, one of the leading Covenanter scholars of our day, calls this "one of the best books on covenanting."

-For additional information on covenanting, please visit SWRB's home page at the 'Outside Web Link' below.
+Visit SWRB's web page at the 'Outside Web Link' below.